AutoXuexiPlaywright/AutoXuexiPlaywright/README.md

 2. This tool is designed only finishing tasks listed on [website](https://xuexi.cn), your max score in one day is 45 after using this tool correctly because some tasks are only available on mobile app.

 3. This tool is just for researching purpose, we don't be responsible for any result by using this tool.

-4. This tool is also available on [multiverse](https://github.com/multiverse-vcs/go-multiverse), a decentralized VCS which is also under heavy development, with address `12D3KooWSBwQcHfgKLVMWNc9wLdqpFQmfy7mjAcBznQpdjZNwC9M/AutoXuexiPlaywright`, you can setup a multiverse node and use it to provide mirror service.
-We don't guarantee the availablity on GitHub.